 At the time of your consultation, Dr. Green will discuss both pre- and post-operative instructions to ensure that your procedure will be as comfortable and successful as possible.
-During the consultation, it is also a good time to ask any questions, express any concerns, and notify Dr. Green of any health issues or allergens you have.
+During the consultation, it is also a good time to ask any questions, express concerns, and notify Dr. Green of any health issues or allergies you have.

 - To prevent swelling, we may provide you with an ice pack after your surgery.
 If provided, apply the ice pack continuously for the next 24 to 36 hours.

 - Gauze is placed in the mouth by the doctor after surgery.
 The gauze is to be removed within an hour and is NOT to be replaced.